Skip to main content Skip to page footer

 Lyndsay wrote a number of modules for the Pearson Higher National Diplomas in Performing Arts, acted as consultant for the revised Trinity College London Level 6 Diplomas, and currently holds External Examiner posts for two institutions

-Alison Nightingale is the College Manager for RHCast.
-She brings her diverse experience in project management, communication and organisational development to this role.
+Alison brings her diverse experience in project management, communication and organisational development to this role.
 Having started her career serving as a medic in the British Army, Alison followed this with five years as a restaurant manager for The Alex in Felixstowe.
 To connect her work more with her personal life, she went on to lead fundraising for Suffolk Family Carers for eight years.
 After becoming a mother to twins, Alison retrained as a Swimming Teacher and Aqua Instructor, promoting health and well-being.

 Bringing together this wealth of professional skills, a lifelong interest in theatre, and a decade working with Ruthie Henshall, Alison is excited to support young people exploring their creativity and passion for musical theatre in the unique space that is RHCAST.